Pesticides - Health Effects

 As the allergy develops, the reaction can become worse with each exposure.
 Eventually, even a short exposure to a low concentration of the pesticide can cause a very severe reaction.
 Although it is rare, it is important to be aware that pesticides may have the ability to cause life threatening allergic reactions in some people.

 Before a pesticide is allowed to be used or sold in Canada, it must undergo a rigorous scientific assessment process to ensure that no harm will occur when pesticides are used according to label directions.
+It is also assessed to determine if it is effective for its stated purpose.
 All pesticides registered in Canada, including for agricultural, forestry and domestic uses, undergo this level of scrutiny.

 There are many different ingredients used in pesticide formulations.
 As with all chemical exposures, it is “good practice” to use products as little as possible (or not at all) or to use a less toxic substance.
 If you must use a pesticide, always follow the safe use, handling and storage directions.